 I chose not to push my boundaries like I often preach to do.
 Not to chase the sunset, but to choose it.
 Like that little bird in the picture above is doing.

-I know it’s way more important to choose myself rather than choose growth.
+If they’re mutually exclusive, I know it’s more important to choose myself rather than choose growth.

 ‘Bout to enjoy my coffee, the mountains in front of me, and this beautiful sunset.
 There will never be another like it again.